A bundle framework for observer design on smooth manifolds with symmetry: Examples

 \section{Examples}

 In this section we present two examples to illustrate some of the concepts developed so far.
-We continue example \ref{eq:SOonR3} to show the decomposition of the tangent space.
-In a second example we illustrate observer design on a Lie group.
-We do not show any examples based on geometry of the output space.
+We continue example \ref{eq:SOonR3} and show its relevance to a target tracking problem.
+In the second example, we show how the SLAM problem falls into our framework.
+It helps us emphasise the case of the free group action.